-6.8.2 Immaterial Deviations
+6.9.2 Immaterial Deviations

-The Assistant Director of Purchasing & Contracts is authorized to waive immaterial deviations and minor irregularities in a solicitation Response in order to make an award.
+The Purchasing Director is authorized to waive immaterial deviations and minor irregularities in a solicitation Response in order to make an award.
 Immaterial deviations are those that will not alter a Supplier's position with respect to receiving the award.
 These deviations may be clarified with the Supplier if required to allow the County to understand the Response.
 Examples of immaterial deviations include, but are not limited to: